drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Principles of Synthetic Tactics

-Once the global strategy has been defined, a plan of attack is formulated, which defines specific actions to achieve the goal.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/principles-synthetic-tactics-db7742f3'><i class='fa fa-play' aria-hidden='true'></i></button>Once the global strategy has been defined, a plan of attack is formulated, which defines specific actions to achieve the goal.
 These actions consist of a set of maneuvers, each of which requires adequate available resources to achieve the ultimate goal.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer